christophgockel/fake-ci/readme.md

 ### Development and Test Setup

 During development there are a lot of hard coded assumptions in the individual scripts.
-This is intentional and helps validating ideas while not having to implement a lot of logic upfront that might not be necessary after learning more about it.
+This is intentional and helps to validate ideas while not having to implement a lot of logic upfront that might not be necessary after learning more about it.

 However, ultimately any hard coded parts need to be replaced with logic depending on a real `.gitlab-ci.yml` file.
 To aid development and testing you can execute the script `initialise-example-repo.sh` that's in this repository.